-- Fixed a problem in parsePDB() that caused loosing existing coordinate sets in an AtomGroup when passed as ag argument. - Fixed a problem with "same ... as ..." argument of Select that selected atoms when followed by an incorrect atom selection. - Fixed another problem with "same ... as ..." which result in selecting multiple chains when same chain identifier is found in multiple segments or multiple residues when same residue number is found in multiple segments. - Improved handling of negative integers in indexing AtomGroup instances.
+- Fixed a problem in parsePDB() that caused loosing existing coordinate sets in an AtomGroup when passed as ag argument. - Fixed a problem with "same ... as ... " argument of Select that selected atoms when followed by an incorrect atom selection. - Fixed another problem with "same ... as ..." which result in selecting multiple chains when same chain identifier is found in multiple segments or multiple residues when same residue number is found in multiple segments. - Improved handling of negative integers in indexing AtomGroup instances.

-5.11.3 0.9.2 (Jan 11, 2012)
+5.12.3 0.9.2 (Jan 11, 2012)

 - prody catdcd command is implemented for concatenating and/or slicing .dcd files.
-See prody catdcd (page 9) for usage examples. - DCDFile can be opened in write or append mode, and coordinate sets can be added using write() method. - getReservedWords () can be used to get a list of words that cannot be used to label user data. - confProDy () function is added for configuring ProDy. - ProDy can optionally backup existing files with .BAK (or another) extension instead of overwriting them.
-This behavior can be activated using confProDy () function.
+See prody catdcd (page 9) for usage examples. - DCDFile can be opened in write or append mode, and coordinate sets can be added using write() method. - getReservedWords () can be used to get a list of words that cannot be used to label user data. - confProDy() function is added for configuring ProDy.